cliffc2/igra-orchestra/README.md

 5. **Profile dependencies**: Make sure to start profiles in the correct order (kaspad → explorer → workers)
 6. **Missing JWT file**: Ensure you've created the JWT file before starting services
 7. **Service connectivity**: Ensure all services can properly connect by starting profiles in the correct order and allowing time for services to initialize
+8. **SSH authentication during build**: If `docker compose build` fails with "failed to authenticate when downloading repository", ensure your SSH agent is running with your GitHub key loaded: `eval "$(ssh-agent -s)" && ssh-add ~/.ssh/id_ed25519`
 ```